syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 ## LOGINV

-Returns the inverse of the lognormal cumulative distribution function of x, where ln(x) is normally distributed with parameters mean and standard_dev.
+Returns the inverse of the lognormal cumulative distribution function of x, where ln(x) is normally distributed with parameters mean and standardDeviation.
 If p = LOGNORMDIST(x,...), then LOGINV(p,...) = x.

 ### Syntax

-LOGINV(probability, mean, standard_dev)
+LOGINV(probability, mean, standardDeviation)

 where: